-The Academy offers an individualized program.
-Because there is a school-to-work component in the students' day, the academic program for the high school is in session from 8:30 a.m. until 1:30 p.m.
+AIHS offers an individualized program.
+Because there is a school-to-work component in the student's day, the academic program for the high school is in session from 8:30 a.m. until 1:30 p.m.
 Students participate in an internship/work program for five (5) hours per week, before or after school.
-There are 181 school days at the Academy, following the Amesbury Public School schedule.
+There are 180 school days at AIHS, following the Amesbury Public School schedule.
 Teachers participate in staff development during the school year and a summer institute during the summer months.